Karen Horney: Self-realization

 Near the end of her career, Karen Horney summarized her ideas in Neurosis and Human Growth: The Struggle Toward Self-Realization, her major work published in 1950.
-It is in this book that she summarizes her ideas regarding neurosis, clarifying her three neurotic "solutions" to the stresses of life.
+It's in this book she summarizes her ideas regarding neurosis, clarifying her three neurotic "solutions" to the stresses of life.
 The expansive solution became a tripartite combination of narcissistic, perfectionistic and arrogant-vindictive approaches to life.
 (Horney had previously focused on the psychiatric concept of narcissism in a book published in 1939, New Ways in Psychoanalysis.)
 Her other two neurotic "solutions" were also a refinement of her previous views: self-effacement, or submission to others, and resignation, or detachment from others.
 She described case studies of symbiotic relationships between arrogant-vindictive and self-effacing individuals, labeling such a relationship bordering on sadomasochism as a morbid dependency.
-She believed that individuals in the neurotic categories of narcissism and resignation were much less susceptible to such relationships of co-dependency with an arrogant-vindictive neurotic.
+She believed individuals in the neurotic categories of narcissism and resignation were much less susceptible to such relationships of co-dependency with an arrogant-vindictive neurotic.

 While non-neurotic individuals may strive for these needs, neurotics exhibit a much deeper, more willful and concentrated desire to fulfill the said needs.

 Theory of the self

 Horney also shared Abraham Maslow's view that self-actualization is something that all people strive for.
 By "self" she understood the core of one's own being and potential.
 Horney believed that if we have an accurate conception of our own self, then we are free to realize our potential and achieve what we wish, within reasonable boundaries.
-Thus, she believed that self-actualization is the healthy person's aim through life—as opposed to the neurotic's clinging to a set of key needs.
+Thus, she believed self-actualization is the healthy person's aim through life—as opposed to the neurotic's clinging to a set of key needs.

 According to Horney we can have two views of our self: the "real self" and the "ideal self".
 The real self is who and what we actually are.
-The ideal self is the type of person we feel that we should be.
+The ideal self is the type of person we feel we should be.
 The real self has the potential for growth, happiness, will power, realization of gifts, etc., but it also has deficiencies.
 The ideal self is used as a model to assist the real self in developing its potential and achieving self-actualization.
 (Engler 125) But it is important to know the differences between our ideal and real self.